Superficial Safety Alignment Hypothesis: Introduction

-\textbf{Question 2.} \textit{Why is safety alignment brittle, and why does it introduce an alignment tax?}\\ \textbf{Answer:} We propose an attribute-based approach to analyzing the alignment and fine-tuning processes, where specific attributes are assigned to each individual computational unit - primarily input channels and output neurons. \textbf{Our findings explain that the desired attributes can be achieved by repurposing units that were originally responsible for other functions.} This reallocation helps explain both the brittleness of safety mechanisms and alignment tax.
+\textbf{Q2.} \textit{Why is safety brittle, and why does alignment tax exist?}\\ \textbf{Answer:} Based on the implication of \textbf{SSAH}, \emph{less is more for parameters}, we propose an attribute-based approach to analyzing the alignment and finetuning processes, where specific attributes are assigned to certain computational units. \textbf{Our findings explain that the desired attributes (safety or utility) can be achieved by repurposing units originally responsible for other functions.} This reallocation helps explain the trade-off between the safety performance and utility performance.

-\textbf{Question 3.} \textit{Can these issues of safety alignment be mitigated?}\\ \textbf{Answer:} By freezing the safety-critical components during fine-tuning and repurposing redundant units, we can effectively mitigate the brittleness and minimize the alignment tax. \textbf{We conclude that the atomic functional unit for safety in LLMs resides at the neuron level and underscores that safety alignment should not be complicated}.
+\textbf{Q3.} \textit{Can these issues of safety alignment be mitigated?}\\ \textbf{Answer:} By freezing the safety-critical components during finetuning or repurposing redundant units for safety, we can effectively mitigate the brittleness issue and minimize the alignment tax. \textbf{We conclude that the atomic functional unit for safety in LLMs resides at the neuron level} and underscore that safety alignment should not be complicated.